-5.10 Key Issue #10: Compliance with local rules and regulations
+4.10 Key Issue #10: Compliance with local rules and regulations

+4.10.1 Issue details

 In different parts of the world, different rules and regulations apply with respect to the usage of cryptography.
 A service like AKMA that is intended to be deployed in many places around the globe should therefore be adaptable to the local situation.

 In the case of AKMA, the operator is the facilitator of a service that can be used to agree a key between two parties which may not be under control of the operator.
 As such, operators in different parts of the world may be subject to some regulations with respect to providing key material to third parties.